Skip to main content

 Emotions following a difficult birth

-Following a negative experience, you may find yourself feeling a range of emotions that may include shock, numbness, anxiety, anger, guilt, disappointment or resentment.
-Some parents describe feeling very emotional, alone or isolated.
+Following a negative experience, you may find yourself feeling a range of emotions including shock, numbness, anxiety, anger, guilt, disappointment or resentment.
+Some parents describe feeling alone or isolated.

-Following a difficult birth some people report difficulties bonding with their baby, and find they want to avoid any personal contact or intimacy.
-Reflecting on the birth and or talking about what happened can also be highly distressing.
-As a result you may find yourself avoiding thinking or talking about your birth to avoid you reliving the experience.
+Following a difficult birth some people report difficulties bonding with their baby and wanting to avoid any personal contact or intimacy.
+Reflecting on the birth and/or talking about what happened can also be highly distressing.
+As a result, you may find yourself avoiding thinking or talking about your birth to avoid reliving the experience.

-We all cope with situations differently and there is no wrong or right way to go about recovering from your experience.
+We all cope with situations differently and there's no wrong or right way to go about recovering from your experience.

 Learn more about